We do what we can to stop people from committing tax crime and make sure everyone pays their share of tax. This includes:

 - asking for a receipt

-- asking for a tax invoice
+- asking for taxable supply information

 - paying with a bank card or electronically into their bank account.